 USCIS lets you apply for H1B visa extension 6 months before the expiration.
-What it means is, let’s say your H1B visa is expiring October 1st, 2017 then you can apply your visa petition anytime after April 1st, 2017.
+What it means is, let’s say your H1B visa is expiring October 1st, 2018 then you can apply your visa petition anytime after April 1st, 2018.
 The question arises is, How soon should you start the H1B renewal process ?
 It depends, the sooner the better.
 Ideally, USCIS takes two to three months for processing the H1B visa petitions.
 If you are not applying for premium processing, you should apply at least 3 months before your H1B is expiring.
 It gives enough time for USCIS to process the application.
 There are cases where they take longer, but at least you planned ahead of time.
 What it means is, you should talk to your employer and attorney at least 4 months before your H1B visa is expiring and get the ball rolling.
 They may need some documents and you might need some time to gather them.
-Also, with the new H1B visa rules of 2011, you should do it as soon as you can as there may be more paper work from your employer side and USCIS may take longer too.
+Also, with the New H1B rules after Trump and previous rules for H1B Extensions like Employer -Employee Relationship, you should do it as soon as you can as there may be more paper work from your employer side and USCIS may take longer too.

 What if your H1B extension was filed, but USCIS has not processed your application yet and your H1B visa expired ?
 Can you still work ?

-Is it worth doing Premium for extension ?
+Is it worth doing Premium for H1B extension ?
 How long does it take ?